vast-engineering/eslint-config-vast/README.md

 **For client-side projects**

-Since the default settings are for server-side, in case you want to use the config for a client-side project, or in case you want to add an additional `.stylelintrc` file in a client-side code folder (e.g. `/client/.eslintrc`), use the following:
+Since the default settings are for server-side, in case you want to use the config for a client-side project, or in case you want to add an additional `.stylelintrc` file in a client-side code folder (e.g. `/client/.eslintrc`), use the following config:

 ```
 {